Black Economics 101: A Reader

 1619 Project

 Accounting for Slavery: Masters and Management — by Caitlin Rosenthal.
-Slavery was fundemental to the development of modern capitalism.
+Slavery was fundamental to the development of modern capitalism.
 Modern financial accounting and operational accounting (cost accounting) originated from managing slaves as property.
 1619 Project has a shorter article based on the book.

 Reconstruction